+Physical therapy during pregnancy can prove to be useful for remedying common discomforts like back pain or for enhancing your body’s ability to have an easier and smoother pregnancy and birth.
 Physical therapy is not just for recovery.
 Talk to your health care provider about incorporating physical therapy into your prenatal care.

 Pregnancy and Physical Therapy: Back Pain